Skip to content

 cjshopt <subcommand> [options]

-Available subcommands: - style_def - Define or redefine syntax highlighting styles - login-startup-arg - Add startup flags (config file only) - completion-case - Configure completion case sensitivity - completion-spell - Toggle spell correction suggestions in completions - line-numbers - Configure line numbers in multiline input (on/off/relative/absolute) - current-line-number-highlight - Toggle highlighting of the current line number - hint-delay - Set hint display delay in milliseconds - completion-preview - Configure completion preview - visible-whitespace - Toggle visible whitespace characters in the editor - hint - Configure inline hints - multiline-indent - Configure auto-indent in multiline input - multiline - Configure multiline input mode - inline-help - Configure inline help messages - auto-tab - Configure automatic tab completion - keybind - Inspect or modify key bindings (modifications config file only) - generate-profile - Create or overwrite ~/.cjprofile - generate-rc - Create or overwrite ~/.cjshrc - generate-logout - Create or overwrite ~/.cjsh_logout - set-max-bookmarks - Limit stored directory bookmarks - set-history-max - Configure history persistence limits - bookmark-blacklist - Manage directories excluded from bookmarking
+Available subcommands: - style_def - Define or redefine syntax highlighting styles - login-startup-arg - Add startup flags (config file only) - completion-case - Configure completion case sensitivity - completion-spell - Toggle spell correction suggestions in completions - line-numbers - Configure line numbers in multiline input (on/off/relative/absolute) - current-line-number-highlight - Toggle highlighting of the current line number - hint-delay - Set hint display delay in milliseconds - completion-preview - Configure completion preview - visible-whitespace - Toggle visible whitespace characters in the editor - hint - Configure inline hints - multiline-indent - Configure auto-indent in multiline input - multiline - Configure multiline input mode - inline-help - Configure inline help messages - auto-tab - Configure automatic tab completion - prompt-newline - Force a blank line after each command - prompt-cleanup - Enable/disable removal of the previous prompt after execution - prompt-cleanup-newline - Control whether cleanup inserts a newline before the next prompt - prompt-cleanup-empty-line - Insert an empty spacer line during cleanup - prompt-cleanup-truncate - Collapse multiline prompts when cleanup runs - keybind - Inspect or modify key bindings (modifications config file only) - generate-profile - Create or overwrite ~/.cjprofile (use --alt for ~/.config/cjsh/.cjprofile) - generate-rc - Create or overwrite ~/.cjshrc (use --alt for ~/.config/cjsh/.cjshrc) - generate-logout - Create or overwrite ~/.cjsh_logout (use --alt for ~/.config/cjsh/.cjsh_logout) - set-history-max - Configure history persistence limits

 cjsh-widget